agatha196/ZoomaTech/README.md

 ## Key Insights

 ### Sales Rep Performance
-- Eli Grant and Kenzie Rhode demonstrated consistently high effectiveness, converting over 60% of their leads—well above the team average of 48%.
+- Jake Linwood and Zara Almasi demonstrated consistently high effectiveness, converting over 59% of their leads — well above the team average of 48%.
-- In contrast, Carline Lee, Chloe Bennett, and Julie Jones converted fewer than 41% of their leads, despite handling high volumes.
+- In contrast, Carrie Reese and Jasmine Rowe converted 41% of their leads, despite handling high volumes.
 - This discrepancy suggests an opportunity for targeted coaching and performance enablement.

 ### Industry Trends
-- The Medical, Finance, and Marketing sectors had the highest conversion rates, each exceeding 64%.
+- The Medical and Entertainment industries had the highest conversion rates, each exceeding 64%.
 - Leads categorized under “Unknown Industry” underperformed, with conversion closer to 53%, indicating potential gaps in data quality or fit.
 - Prioritizing known high-performing segments could improve efficiency and revenue outcomes.

 ### Product Performance
-- ZoomaConnect, ZoomaMeet Pro, and ZoomaWebinars accounted for the majority of closed-won revenue, performing strongly across both volume and win rate.
+- ZoomaClass and ZoomaMeet Pro accounted for the majority of closed-won revenue, performing strongly across both volume and conversion rate.
-- Products like ZoomaRecording and ZoomaSync showed limited sales success and may require repositioning or bundling.
+- Products like ZoomaConnect and ZoomaWebinars showed limited sales success and may require repositioning or bundling.
 - The concentration of revenue in top products highlights an opportunity to streamline focus and marketing strategy.

 ### Time to Close
 - The overall average time to close a deal was 69 days.
-However, some reps—including Max Harper, Chloe Bennett, and Nina Petrouf—averaged 74+ days.
+However, some reps—including Cassie Voss and Jasmin Rowe averaged 74+ days.
-- Top-performing reps closed deals in under 60 days, suggesting that best practices can be standardized across the team to accelerate cycle time.
+- The top-performing rep closed deals in an average of 60 days, suggesting that best practices can be standardized to accelerate cycle time.

 ---